Generalized Bernoulli Process and Fractional Binomial Distribution: Generalized Bernoulli processes and fractional binomial distributions

-This is extended in the following Lemma which shows $(6)>0.$ This proves that $\{X_i^{(n)}, i=1,2,\cdots, n\}$ is a stochastic process with probabilities (6). \begin{lem} Under Assumption \ref{Assumption 2.2}, for any $n\in \mathbb{N},$ and any disjoint sets $A,B\subset \{1,2,\cdots, n\},$ \end{lem} From the result of Lemma \ref{Lemma 2.3}, we can define a stationary process which consist of binary variables whose correlation function obeys power law asymptotically.
+\begin{prop} Under Assumption \ref{Assumption 2.2}, for any $n\in \mathbb{N}$ and any disjoint sets $A,B\subset \{1,2,\cdots, n\},$ \end{prop} From the result of Proposition \ref{Prop}, the GBP-II is well defined stationary binary sequence whose correlation function obeys a power law asymptotically.